nrwl/nx/docs/nx-cloud/account/access-tokens.md

 ### Access Tokens: Read & Write

-The `read-write` access tokens allow Nx Cloud to store metadata about runs, **read and write cached artifacts**, supports distributed task execution.
+The `read-write` access tokens allows task results to be stored in the remote cache for other developers to download and replay on their machines.

 ## Setting Access Tokens